 - (I) Competitive advantages of JYD: - 1.
 Environmental pollution directly and indirectly affects a country's overall image and competitiveness.
 With the continuous revision of the domestic Waste Disposal Act and the Resource Recycling Act, the government has become increasingly stringent in the formulation of environmental protection laws and regulations and has spared no effort to combat lawlessness.
 In addition, it is difficult to obtain acquisition and handling licenses for special purpose land use for waste clearance (processing) agencies.
-This makes the Company strongly competitive in the market. - 2.The Company has abundant experience in clearing and disposing of industrial waste.
-There are 116 licensed Grade A processing institutions nationwide (source: Business Waste Declaration and Management Information System Inquiry, Environmental Protection Administration of the Executive Yuan).
-Among them, there are only three companies that specialize in solid waste metal recovery and that are qualified as listed companies: Jiin Yeeh Ding, Super Dragon, and Solar Applied Materials.
-Jiin Yeeh Ding is in a leading position in terms of the volume of waste processed, and enjoys a strong reputation and trust in the industry. - 3.
+This makes the Company strongly competitive in the market. - 2.
+The Company has abundant experience in clearing and disposing of industrial waste.
+Among the licensed Grade A processing institutions nationwide in Taiwan.
+There are only three companies that specialize in solid waste metal recovery and are listed on the TSE: Jiin Yeeh Ding, Super Dragon, and Solar Applied Materials.
+Jiin Yeeh Ding is a leader in waste processing volume and enjoys an outstanding reputation in the industry. - 3.
 The Company is the only listed firm among classified participants in the domestic solar panel recycling industry.
 We can clear and dispose of "D-2528 solar panels discarded after use", making us the preferred manufacturer for the Taiwan Photovoltaic Industry Association.
 The Xibin Plant II is currently under construction and will increase production capacity after completion.
-We expect the Plant to create, generate profits and growth for JYD in the future. - (II) The Company's daily operations are handled in accordance with the relevant domestic and foreign laws and regulations, and we pay constant attention to the development trend of domestic and foreign policies and regulatory changes, collect relevant information to provide for management decision-making reference, and consult with relevant professionals for the sake of immediate adjustments to the Company's operating strategy.
-In the most recent year, the Company has not been affected by changes in important domestic and foreign policies and laws having an influence on the Company's financial business.
+We expect the Plant to create, generate profits and growth for JYD in the future.

+- (II) The Company's daily operations are handled in accordance with the relevant domestic and foreign laws and regulations, and we pay constant attention to the development trend of domestic and foreign policies and regulatory changes, collect relevant information to provide for management decision-making reference, and consult with relevant professionals for the sake of immediate adjustments to the Company's operating strategy.
+In February 15, 2023, the President enacted the Climate Change Response Act, formally enshrining "Net Zero Emissions by 2050" into law.
+The Financial Supervisory Commission (FSC) also set a clear timetable for listed companies to complete carbon audits.
+Our Company has established a Sustainable Development Task Force in response.
+In the most recent year, the Company has not been affected by changes in important domestic and foreign policies and laws having an influence on the Company's financial business. - (III)The emergence of green business opportunities has shifted the perception of "green" from a passive regulatory requirement to a critical competitive advantage affecting sales volume and brand image.
+Investing in and embracing these opportunities not only contributes to environmental preservation but also holds the potential for significant long-term economic returns.
+In light of the overall business landscape, Jiin Yeeh Ding is committed to supporting corporate sustainability through emission reduction and carbon offsetting, while also expanding our footprint in the recycling sector to capitalize on green business opportunities